-1. Make sure your app supports all the main online modes of payment.
-Consider the less obvious use cases
+1. Make sure your app supports all the main methods of online payment

 In order to be able to respond to all your client’s needs, your mobile payment app must support the following online modes of payment:

 However, simply supporting the above payment modes is unlikely to give you an edge.
-In order to sizeup your target audience’s interest in your app, you should also look into the possibility of incorporating the various possible use cases the above payment modes can be associated with.
+In order to size up your target audience’s interest in your app, you should also look into the possibility of incorporating the various possible use cases the above payment modes can be associated with, even the less obvious ones.
 Your users may appreciate the following features as part of your payment wallet app:

-2. Paying a taxi cab service (with discounts calculation).
+Paying a taxi cab service (with the discount calculation).

 2. Don’t expose the user’s credit card details

 Any payment, even a cash one, requires a certain level of safety and security.
 With mobile payments, your phone plays the role of your credit card.
 To make the money transferring in an application safe and secure for users, you should, in the first place, integrate a mobile payment gateway.
 Venmo’s app architecture is streamlined and secure, so make it your priority during your P2P payment app development, too.